Thank you for your interest in our Regional Anesthesia & Acute Pain Medicine Fellowship Program.

-The mission of the program is to be the best Regional Anesthesiology and Acute Pain Medicine Fellowship program in the nation, committed to developing physicians who demonstrate professionalism and clinical excellence, dedication to life-long learning, and commitment to leadership, and advancement of the specialty of anesthesiology and perioperative medicine and within the subspecialty of regional anesthesiology and acute pain medicine.
-It will provide an environment that stimulates the spirit of inquiry, initiative and cooperation demonstrated by exceptional clinical outcomes, leadership positions, and scholarly output.
+The mission of the program is to be a top ranked Regional Anesthesiology and Acute Pain Medicine Fellowship program in the nation, committed to developing physicians who demonstrate professionalism and clinical excellence, dedication to life-long learning, and commitment to leadership, and advancement of the specialty of anesthesiology and perioperative medicine and within the subspecialty of regional anesthesiology and acute pain medicine.

-3. Continue to develop and implement innovative educational curricula and programs in order to graduate the finest perioperative physicians, attract high caliber trainees, and remain a top tier program across the country.
-The program will maintain and update annually a curriculum map with defined curricula goals and objectives that exceed national standards recommended by the ACGME program requirements and published subspecialty curricula.
-The curricula will incorporate blended learning including podcasts, reading, online modules, lecture slide sets, videos and a quiz bank.
+- Develop and implement innovative educational curricula and programs in order to graduate the finest perioperative physicians, attract high caliber trainees, and remain a top tier program across the country.

 Our RA faculty is large and diverse.
 Several of our staff are fellowship trained in Regional Anesthesia & Acute Pain or Pain Medicine.
 We have active basic science, clinical, and education research programs.
 Our faculty are actively involved in teaching RA at national and international meetings.
 We have a formal Regional & Acute Pain fellowship curriculum that includes weekly didactics lecture series, Journal Club, cadaver workshops, and utilizes the Anesthesia Education Toolbox (developed here at OHSU).
-Fellows participate in at least one of the RA team's ongoing research projects, including manuscript preparation and data presentation at department and national meetings.
+Fellows participate in at least one of the RA team's ongoing research projects, including presentation at department and national meetings, as well as in a RA quality improvement project.
 In addition to supervising residents, fellows present formal lectures to anesthesiology residents and medical students.